forcedotcom/salesforcedx-apex/contributing/commands.md

 DESCRIPTION
   Activates debug logging and displays logs in the terminal.
 You can also pipe the logs to a file.
+  To exit logging early, type Ctrl+C into the terminal.

 EXAMPLES
   $ sfdx force:apex:log:tail